TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/8-Fluid/4-creating-a-consistent-look-and-feel-with-layouts.rst

   chapter.

-Now that you know how you can structure templates with layouts and partials, we want to explore some options Viewhelpers offer.
+Now that you know how you can structure templates with layouts and partials, we want to explore some options ViewHelpers offer.
 In the following segment, we will introduce a powerful tool for template building.
-A Viewhelper which combines the possibilities of Fluid and the classic TYPO3-templating.
+A ViewHelper which combines the possibilities of Fluid and the classic TYPO3-templating.